What is Software as a Service (SaaS)?

-SaaS removes the costs associated with building, installing and maintaining your own applications — effectively letting organizations rent cloud-based apps from CSPs, who host the applications in their own data centers and guarantee availability, performance and security.
+Software as a service removes the costs associated with building, installing and maintaining your own applications -- effectively letting organizations rent cloud-based apps from CSPs, who host the applications in their own data centers and guarantee availability, performance and security.

 How does the SaaS model work?

-The most common examples of SaaS are web-based email applications like Gmail or Hotmail, accessible for personal use via web browser on any internet-connected device.
+The most common examples of software as a service are web-based email applications like Gmail or Hotmail, accessible for personal use via web browser on any internet-connected device.
 The SaaS software that runs these programs, as well as user data and messages, lives on CSP-owned infrastructure.